nrfconnect/sdk-nrf/doc/nrf/libraries/caf/power_manager.rst

 Wake-up from the off state
 --------------------------

-In the off state, the CPU is not running and the CPU reboot is required.
+In the off state, the CPU is not running and a CPU reboot is required.

 Before the application enters the off state, at least one module must configure the peripheral under its control, so that it issues a hardware-related event capable of rebooting the CPU (that is, capable of leaving the CPU off mode).
 After the reboot, the application initializes itself again.